shenef/Boktai-Speedrunning/src/zoktai/any.md

 - When she charges you, time your hit so that it cancels her attack.
 - You can hit the oil bullets with ![][icon_flame] Flame to destroy them before they land.
 - If she’s at 1 HP and far away, shoot her with ![][icon_elefan] Elefan coffin (Black Django and ![][icon_sleep] Sleeping).
-- You should reach **Lvl 22** after this fight.
+- You should reach **Lvl 23** after this fight.

-After the boss fight, use a ![][icon_warp_leaf] Warp Leaf to leave.
+Use a ![][icon_warp_leaf] Warp Leaf to leave, then backtrack to San Miguel.

 ## San Miguel (5)

 Go into the clockhouse and talk to the NPC.
-Keep talking, then change the system time to 2004/09/30 22:xx.
+Keep talking, then change the system time to 2004/09/30.

 Proceed to the piledriver screen.